Battle for Hue (wargame): Gameplay

 Finishing these phases completes one turn, which represents 24 hours of game time.
 The game does not have a turn limit.
 The last reinforcements enter the game on Turn 12.
 After that, the game lasts as long as both sides have units on the board.

 Victory conditions

 Both players get victory points for destroying enemy units.
 In addition the PAVN/VC gain 1 point for each turn when at least one of their units occupies the Inner City, and the USMC/ARVN receives 20 points for clearing the Inner City of enemy units.

 Publication history

-In 1973, only five years after the Tet Offensive, John Hill designed Battle for Hue, and it was published as a pull-out game in Conflict #6.
+In 1973, SDC published a Vietnam War game, Dien Bien Phu, and they returned to that theme later the same year.
+Only five years after the Tet Offensive, John Hill designed Battle for Hue, and it was published as a pull-out game in Conflict #6.
 Two years later, SDC re-issued it as a "pouch game" (packaged in a ziplock bag).
 With the demise of SDC, Mayfair Games acquired the rights to the game and reissued it in 1982 as a boxed set with a new map, slightly revised rules, and retitled as simply Hue.